Nursing Informatics Education and Resources

 Leading the nation in nursing informatics education

-Ranked second in the nation in nursing informatics education by U.S. & World Report, the University of Minnesota School of Nursing prepares nurses and nurse educators to utilize and teach effective use of technology in health care.
+Ranked second in the nation in nursing informatics education by U.S. News & World Report, the University of Minnesota School of Nursing prepares nurses and nurse educators to utilize and teach effective use of technology in health care.

 The school’s internationally-renowned informatics faculty are uniquely qualified to teach the essential and advanced competencies in nursing informatics and deliver:

 - mentoring in big data management and research to improve outcomes